odellus/18f.gsa.gov/_posts/2015-09-15-federalist-platform-launch.md

 easily manage existing ones.
 (The platform also supports Microsoft's Azure through open source contributions.)

-18F is launching Federalist as a fee-for-service platform that is intended for two audiences: federal developers who need a platform for reliable, quick hosting of static sites, and federal groups that may not have a developer on staff but need secure, accessible, and responsive websites to get their content out to the public.
+18F developed Federalist for two audiences: federal developers who need a platform for reliable, quick hosting of static sites, and federal groups that may not have a developer on staff but need secure, accessible, and responsive websites to get their content out to the public.